sdrpa/XMap/ReadMe.md

-# X-Plane Personal GoogleMaps GPS Tracker for iPad
+# X-Plane and MSFS 2020 Personal GoogleMaps GPS Tracker for iPad

-XMap is X-Plane flight tracker app enhancing the experience of Bush flying.
+XMap is X-Plane and MSFS 2020 flight tracker app enhancing the experience of Bush flying.
-XMap displays X-Plane live aircraft position on your iPad using Google maps.
+XMap displays live aircraft position on your iPad using Google maps.

 ![Screenshot](Screenshot.jpeg)